TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/appgtw-pickhostnamefrombackendaddressnotenabled-diag.md

 productPesIds=""
 cloudEnvironments="Public"
 />
-# Application Gateway Performance Affected by Too Few Instances Running
+# Application Gateway Performance Pick Host Name Not Set
 <!--issueDescription-->
 **'PickHostNameFromBackendAddress'** is not enabled on this Application Gateway.
 If the backend is a multi-tenant resource, such as, Azure Web Apps or App Service Environments, PickHostNameFromBackendAddress might need to be enabled if backend FQDN does not match with the host sent in the URL.
 <!--/issueDescription-->